 Natural Gas and Propane Safety

 The MPUC regulates natural gas service reliability and ensures compliance with safety standards for 937 miles of natural gas distribution mains, 27,693 services, and 29 miles of intra-state transmission pipelines, including two private pipelines, located throughout Maine (as of December 31, 2013).
 In addition, the MPUC enforces safety standards for over 700 propane gas distribution facilities that deliver propane service to multi-unit housing complexes, commercial buildings and other facilities where propane system failures would likely impact large numbers of people.
 Hazardous liquid pipelines and interstate natural gas pipelines, in Maine, are under the safety jurisdiction of the Pipeline and Hazardous Materials Safety Administration (PHMSA).

 The MPUC derives its authority for safety oversight from both state and federal laws.
 Chapters 420 and 421 of the Commission’s Rules adopt federal safety regulations for pipelines that transport hazardous gases to protect the public and govern the safe operation of distribution and intrastate transmission facilities within the State.
 The MPUC is a certified agent for the U.S. Department of Transportation’s Pipeline and Hazardous Material Safety Administration (PHMSA).
 In this role, the MPUC ensures that intrastate natural gas transmission and distribution systems are in compliance with federal pipeline safety standards and corresponding state regulations through operator inspections.
 Link to PHMSA’s Inspection page.
 The MPUC performs investigations of natural gas safety incidents and pursues enforcement actions.
-Link to PHMSA's State Incident page

 The following facilities fall under the MPUC's safety jurisdiction: